 You can also narrow your search to a specific time or range (for example, if a customer reports that a transaction happened around lunchtime).
+The time is in GPS UK server time, not the country of transaction time.

 7.1.5 Setting default search options